PERSONAL INJURY ATTORNEYS - MONROE & RUSTON, LA CONTACT JOHN BRUSCATO TODAY.

 The statute of limitations in Louisiana is one year from the injury date, but some states may have up to two years.

-4. Should I Hire a Workers' Comp Attorney?
+4. Should I Hire a Workers' Comp Attorney in Monroe?

-When your health and financial standing are on the line, it is in your best interest to pursue reasonable compensation for your injury.
-An attorney can help you understand your rights to fair compensation and work with you to pursue these financial benefits to their fullest.
+When your health and finances are at stake, it’s crucial to seek fair compensation for your injury.
+An attorney can help you understand your rights and work to ensure you receive the full financial benefits you're entitled to.

 5. Can I receive Reemployment Assistance and workers' Compensation Benefits at the Same Time?